National Commission for Civic Education

-The National Commission for Civic Education (NCCE) is a government agency in Ghana.
-It is the commission responsible for the education of Ghanaians on civic matters.
+The National Commission for Civic Education (NCCE) is a public body in Ghana.
+The commission is responsible for the education of Ghanaians on civic matters.
 The commission was established by Act 452 of the Parliament of Ghana in 1993.

 Setup and membership

-The commission is run by a seven-member committee headed by the commission's chairman, two deputies and four members.
+The commission is run by a seven-member committee that is headed by a chairperson, and includes two deputies and four members.
 The committee's membership is through appointment by the President of Ghana upon the advice of the Council of State.

 Requirement of membership

-Any one of the members of the commission must by law be a Ghanaian who possesses all the characteristics that qualifies one to be elected as a Member of Parliament and must also be a non executive in any political party.
+Any member of the commission must by law be a Ghanaian national who possesses all the characteristics that qualify one to be elected as a Member of Parliament and must also be a non-executive in any political party.

 Membership statuses

 The members of the National Commission for Civic Education have varying rights depending on their status.
 "The Chairman of the Commission shall enjoy the same terms and conditions of service as a Justice of the Court of Appeal, and a Deputy Chairman of the Commission shall enjoy the same terms and conditions of service as a Justice of the High Court".
 The other four members of the commission have their privileges and terms and conditions of their service approved by the Parliament of Ghana.